FabriFalasca/Linear-Response-and-Causal-Inference/README.md

 Causality is inferred through the fluctuation-dissipation theory as first shown in here: https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.043436
 We further contribute to the framework by proposing an analytical null model for the fluctuation-dissipation relation (FDR).

+### A few qualitative consideration on the application of the Fluctuation-Dissipation Theorem for climate data

+See also Appendix A in this paper https://arxiv.org/pdf/2408.12585

+(a) Coarse-graining is a fundamental step in applications of FDT in Climate and not just a mere technical detail (see for example Colangeli et al. (2012) https://iopscience.iop.org/article/10.1088/1742-5468/2012/04/L04002).
+Our paper offers 1 way to coarse-grain a spatiotemporal field, but there are many others, going back to more traditional ones like EOFs.
+An example of successful application of FDT using EOFs can be found in this paper by Gritsun et al. https://doi.org/10.1175/JAS3943.1

+(b) The framework proposed here tackles the problem of causal inference, i.e. identifying causal-effect mechanisms by quantifying how perturbations travel along a system.
+Many other tools focus instead on the problem of causal discovery which aims instead in reconstructing a causal graph from observations.
+The FDT framework could in principle be used for causal discovery by considering as connections x_j -> x_k the first non-zero response R_{k,j}(t).

 ### Packages needed
 Main packages needed here are